 Bechtler Museum of Modern Art, Levine Center for the Arts, 420 South Tryon St., Charlotte.
-Fourth-Floor Gallery, Through June 19 - "Annemarie Schwarzenbach: Departure Without Destination".
-The exhibition is presented in collaboration with Zentrum Paul Klee in Bern, Switzerland, is the first major retrospective dedicated to the photography of this Swiss writer, photographer, and journalist Annemarie Schwarzenbach (1908-1942).
+Fourth-Floor Gallery, Through July 31 - "Annemarie Schwarzenback: Departure Without Destination".
+Writer, journalist, photographer, traveler, cosmopolitan and cultural icon Annemarie Schwarzenbach (1908-1942) was one of the most dazzling and contradictory figures in modern Swiss cultural history.
+Consumed by wanderlust, a desire for social progress, and a sense of adventure, Schwarzenbach traveled extensively through Europe, Central Asia, Central and North Africa, and the United States between 1933 and her death in 1942.
+While Schwarzenbach saw herself primarily as a writer, she was a pioneer of photojournalism in Switzerland.
+Her work as a journalist, coupled with her upper-class background and her status as the wife of French diplomat Claude Clarac granted her extraordinary freedom of travel for the period.
 Ongoing - The Bechtler Museum of Modern Art is named after the family of Andreas Bechtler, a Charlotte resident and native of Switzerland who assembled and inherited a collection of more than 1,400 artworks created by major figures of 20th-century modernism and donated it to the public trust.
 The Bechtler collection comprises artworks by seminal figures such as Alberto Giacometti, Joan Miro, Jean Tinguely, Max Ernst, Andy Warhol, Alexander Calder, Le Corbusier, Sol LeWitt, Edgar Degas, Nicolas de Stael, Barbara Hepworth and Picasso.
 Only a handful of the artworks in the Bechtler collection have been on public view in the United States.
 Admission: Yes.
 Hours: Mon., Wed.-Sat., 10am-5pm; Sun. noon-5pm; and open until 9pm the 1st. and 3rd.
 Fri. of each month.
-Contact: 704/353-9200 or at (www.bechtler. org).
+Contact: 704/353-9200 or at (www.bechtler.org).